CSS Inline Layout Module Level 3

 alphabetic

-Unless text-box-edge is leading—in which case the box’s own line-height is used to add spacing—the box’s margin, padding, and border also contribute to the layout bounds.
+Unless line-fit-edge is leading—in which case the box’s own line-height is used to add spacing—the box’s margin, padding, and border also contribute to the layout bounds.

-The text-box-edge property, showing values for leading, cap, and ex.
+The line-fit-edge property, showing values for leading, cap, and ex.
 The red lines indicate the layout bounds of the inline box.

-When text-box-edge is leading, vertical rhythm can be broken any time there is a change in font metrics or vertical alignment within a paragraph.
+When line-fit-edge is leading, vertical rhythm can be broken any time there is a change in font metrics or vertical alignment within a paragraph.

 Other values are more likely to give consistent line spacing—as long as there is enough leading added that the half-leading on the root inline is large enough to accommodate the specified metrics of any descendants.
 The line box will still grow, however, to accommodate content that would otherwise overflow, to avoid overlap between lines.